Russell P. Hughes: Research career

 Hughes began his independent scientific career as an assistant professor at Dartmouth College in 1976.
-He was promoted to Associate Professor in 1982, and Professor in 1986.
-He chaired the department of Chemistry from 1991–1994.
+He was promoted to associate professor in 1982, and Professor in 1986.
+He chaired the department of Chemistry from 1991 to 1994.
 In 1999, he was appointed to be the Inaugural Frank R. Mori Professor in the Arts & Sciences.
 His research has centered on organometallic chemistry, with focus on the chemistry of transition metal complexes interacting with fluorocarbons and the organometallic chemistry of small organic rings.
 After 35 years of experimental work, he transitioned to computational chemistry and collaborative research.